flancer32/pwa-up01-img-search/doc/require.md

 * Should we store original titles or can we change it to lower case?
 * Should we store original filenames?
 * How should we inform user about events ('file is uploaded' or on error)?
+* What should be an order for images in the result list (by id desc)?